icon of person Membership icon of ticket Buy Tickets

 After years of research, scientists at Cincinnati Zoo’s Center for Conservation and Research of Endangered Wildlife (CREW), led by Dr. Terri Roth, unraveled the mysteries of Sumatran rhino reproduction and, in 2001, Andalas was born.
 He was the first calf bred and born in any zoo in the world in 112 years.
 In 2004, his sister, Suci, was born, and in 2007, Harapan arrived.
 Between 2001 and 2012, the Cincinnati Zoo held the distinction as the only place successfully breeding this endangered species.
 The Zoo partnered with Indonesian and Malaysian colleagues to transfer knowledge and techniques so that they too could succeed.
 In 2007, the Cincinnati and Los Angeles Zoos agreed to send Andalas to the Sumatran Rhino Sanctuary (SRS).
 That sacrifice on the part of the LA Zoo, where Andalas was living at the time of his transfer, paid off in spades in 2012 when Andalas’ healthy son was born in Sumatra.

-Since then, Andalas sired a calf in 2016 and another in 2023.
+Since then, Andalas has sired 3 calves born in 2012, 2016 and 2023 (one male and two daughters).
 His elder two have now produced calves, and Harapan is the father of the one born on November 25, 2023.

 The Cincinnati Zoo works closely with the Indonesian Ministry of Forestry, the Indonesian Rhino Foundation, the IUCN Asian Rhino Specialist Group and the International Rhino Foundation, to protect this species in the wild and also propagate Sumatran rhinos in zoos.